darklab8/autogit/README.md

 - validation of your commit history on `autogit changelog --validate` request
 - automatic next [semantic versioning](https://semver.org/spec/v2.0.0.html) calculation for your product release
 - auto generating [changelogs](https://github.com/darklab8/darklab_autogit/releases/tag/v0.3.0-rc.2) new features and bug fixes to your next product release
-- when you create tag with `autogit version --tag --other-flags`, changelog is automatically added to annotated git tag
+- when you create tag with `autogit semver --tag --other-flags`, changelog is automatically added to annotated git tag
 - CI friendly binary file for any OS and arhictecture.
 Development with CI in mind.
 [CI examples](https://github.com/darklab8/darklab_autogit/tree/master/.github/workflows)
 - Contains inbuilt git.
 Not requiring git to be installed for its functionality